CHANDRAN886/Radar-Range/README.md

 Result:

-Thus, the maximum range of a radar system using the Radar Range Equation is verified through a Python program.
+Thus, the maximum range of a radar system using the Radar Range Equation is verified through a Scilab program.